 Treatment-naïve, early stage

-Results from our first-in-human Phase I clinical study of intravenous ME-344 in patients with refractory solid tumors were published in the April 1, 2015 issue of Cancer.
+Results from an earlier, first-in-human, single-agent Phase 1 clinical trial of ME-344 in patients with refractory solid tumors were published in the April 1, 2015 issue of Cancer.
 The results indicated that eight of 21 evaluable patients (38%) treated with ME-344 achieved stable disease or better, including five who experienced progression-free survival that was at least twice the duration of their last prior treatment before entry into the study.
-In addition, a heavily pre-treated patient with small cell lung cancer achieved a confirmed partial response and remained on study for two years.
-ME-344 was generally well tolerated in the study at doses equal to or less than 10 mg/kg delivered on a weekly schedule for extended durations.
-Treatment-related adverse events included nausea, dizziness and fatigue.
-Dose limiting toxicities were observed at both the 15 mg/kg and 20 mg/kg dose levels, consisting primarily of Grade 3 peripheral neuropathy.
+In addition, one of these patients, a heavily pre-treated patient with small cell lung cancer, achieved a confirmed partial response and remained on study for two years.
+ME-344 was generally well tolerated.